 Optional alternative: use a timer to see how long it takes the children to hide their food, and then again to see how long it takes them to collect it.

-Materials: small items like acorns, popcorn, pasta, or dried beans to hide outside, 10 per child in bags; paper, pencil, clipboard; optional: timer.
+Materials: small items like acorns, popcorn, pasta, or dried beans to hide outside, 10 per child in bags; paper, pencil, clipboard or whiteboard and marker; optional: timer.

 Objective: To model the challenges that squirrels face as they balance on thin branches while trying to fulfill their basic needs.